bot-app/trading/docs/deprecated.md

 Isolated Futures / short trading was introduced in 2022.4.
 This required major changes to configuration settings, strategy interfaces, ...

-We have put a great effort into keeping compatibility with existing strategies, so if you just want to continue using freqtrade in spot markets, there are no changes necessary.
+We have put a great effort into keeping compatibility with existing strategies, so if you just want to continue using trading in spot markets, there are no changes necessary.
 While we may drop support for the current interface sometime in the future, we will announce this separately and have an appropriate transition period.

 Please follow the [Strategy migration](strategy_migration.md) guide to migrate your strategy to the new format to start using the new functionalities.